 Why Major in Middle Level Education?

-Eastern University & the Loeb School of Education are committed to the task of equipping its graduates to comprehend and apply the knowledge, concepts, and skills essential for successful middle level instruction, grades 4-8.
+Eastern University is committed to the task of equipping its graduates to comprehend and apply the knowledge, concepts, and skills essential for successful middle level instruction, grades 4-8.
 The B.S. in Middle Level Education program is designed to promote the delivery of a high quality teacher preparation program which is aligned to the state academic standards.
 The intent is to produce new teachers who will understand and successfully apply learning principles in the classroom.
 The needs and interests of middle level students and their schools are at the center of the program.

 - Integration of Christian faith and education major